-Developing the firm's strategies with respect to facilities. locations, production technologies, and sourcing arrangements.
-Recent developments in management policies and practices that enable production systems to operate at full potential in the wake of time- and qualitybased competition.
+Developing a firm's strategies with respect to facilities, locations, technologies, vertical integration and sourcing arrangements.
+Recent developments in management policies and practices that enable production systems to excel and grow in the era of innovation-, cost-, time- and quality-based competition.